opentargets/platform-etl-backend/workflow/README.md

 Run `gcloud auth application-login login` (if you haven't already) to create an authentication environment variable so that the workflow can be submitted.

+## Working with SBT

+This utility is a [submodule](https://www.scala-sbt.org/1.x/docs/Multi-Project.html) within the ETL `sbt` project.
+To run tests, etc preface your sbt commands with `<project / sbtTask`.
+To run the tests for instance, use `sbt workflow / test`